nicolepdev/startup-employee-directory/README.md

 # 🔎 Employee Directory
 ### Employee directory project based on the [Treehouse Front-End Techdegree](https://join.teamtreehouse.com/techdegree/)

+## Project Overview:

+In this project, I was challenged with using the Random User Generator API (https://randomuser.me/) to grab information for 12 random “employees,” and using the data to build an Awesome Startup employee directory.

+I requested a JSON object from the API using fetch and parsed the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
+Clicking the employee’s entry opens a modal window with more detailed information such as the employee’s birthday and address.

 ## Tools/skills used:
 * HTML5
 * CSS Grid